yogeshraz/Custom-Calendar/README.md

 For running this demo project, you need to just drag and drop into this project.

 # Prerequisites
-To build a project using the RZCarMovement for iOS, you need version 9.0 or later of Xcode.
+To build a project using the custom calendar for iOS, you need version 9.0 or later of Xcode.

 # Usage